Best Free Football APIs in 2026 - Honest Comparison

 Who should use it

-football-data.org is the best starting point for anyone learning football API development.
+football-data.org is the best starting point for anyone learning football API development on a permanent free tier.
 The 12 free competitions include all five major European leagues and the Champions League - enough to build a real, useful project.
 The API is clean REST JSON with good documentation and no authentication complexity beyond a free API key.

 API-Football